premlatha/Python/README.md

 ## Details on Specialisation
 This specialisation is by the University of Michigan on Coursera consisting of 4 courses.

-### Assignment Answers
-The answers are entirely created by me.
-They are not the same as the suggested ones.
-However, they produce the same results and are roughly similar.
-Moreover, there are inline notes to help you to understand each step.

 ### Links to Archives on My Github
 1. [Programming for Everybody (Getting Started with Python)](https://github.com/premlatha/Python-for-Everybody-Specialization-Course-from-Coursera.git)
 2. [Python Data Structure](https://github.com/premlatha/Python-for-Everybody-Specialization-Course-from-Coursera.git)